Skip to main content

 The Foundation

 The AI pricing discourse is full of confident, mutually exclusive claims.
-Seat-based pricing is dead.
-Seat-based pricing improved retention.
-Outcome-based pricing is the future.
-Outcome-based pricing is a buzzword.
-Usage-based pricing is necessary.
-Usage-based pricing destroys retention.
-Credits are a growth lever.
-Credits are customer-hostile.
+Seat-based pricing is dead; seat-based pricing improved retention.
+Outcome-based pricing is the future; outcome-based pricing is a buzzword.
+Usage-based pricing is necessary; usage-based pricing destroys retention.
+Credits are a growth lever; credits are customer-hostile.

 Share this article